How to Be Car Free…

 Stearns Wharf is located at the end of State Street at the intersection of Cabrillo Boulevard, with a welcoming signature dolphin fountain.
 Visit the West Coast’s oldest operating wharf since 1872.
 Walk out on the wooden planks and enjoy stops at the many restaurants, gift shops, ice-cream parlor, wine tasting room, and stunning views of the coastline and Pacific.
 Take a boat ride around the harbor; go parasailing or ocean-fishing. www.stearnswharf.org

-The Santa Barbara Museum of Natural History Ty Warner Sea Center is also located on Stearns Wharf.
+The Santa Barbara Museum of Natural History Sea Center is also located on Stearns Wharf.
 The Sea Center is a fun, engaging, interactive marine education facility with interactive exhibits, live tide pool animal encounters, and a theater showcasing the wonders of the Santa Barbara Channel.
 Open daily 10:00am-5:00pm. closed holidays.
-Admission fee. www.sbnature.org/seacenter
+Admission fee. http://www.sbnature.org/sc/2.html

 Santa Barbara Harbor & Marina is located at Cabrillo Boulevard and Harbor Way, west of Stearns Wharf.
 The Santa Barbara Harbor is a pleasure and commercial boating destination; here you can go whale watching, sailing, sport-fishing, rent kayaks, sailboats, or charter boats.
 Check out the haul of fresh fish at the market every Saturday morning.
 Enjoy fine or casual dining, buy a yacht, groceries, and souvenirs or just stroll the ¼ mile breakwater marked by fluttering flags.

-Santa Barbara Maritime Museum, also located at the Marina, is the city’s newest museum.
-Housed in the old Naval Reserve Building, the museum offers interactive nautical exhibits and displays, a theater, and wealth of information on boating, sailing, and waterfront history of Santa Barbara.
-Open daily from 10:00am-5:00pm, closed holidays.
+Santa Barbara Maritime Museum, also located at the Marina, is housed in the old Naval Reserve Building.
+The museum offers interactive nautical exhibits and displays, a theater, and wealth of information on boating, sailing, and waterfront history of Santa Barbara.
+Open daily from 10:00am-5:00pm (10:00am-6:00pm in summer), closed holidays.
 Admission fee. www.sbmm.org

 Chase Palm Park is on Cabrillo Boulevard two blocks east of Stearns Wharf, opposite the ocean.
 This 10-acre, $5 million waterfront park is dedicated to children.
 Visit the Antique Carousel (fee), Shipwreck Playground, Great Meadow and prime Pacific view.
 Open daily.

-Santa Barbara Zoological Gardens is located at 800 Ninos Drive, just off Cabrillo Boulevard.
-On 30 acres overlooking East Beach, over 600 animals in 80 outstanding habitat areas; changing exhibits, programs and tours.
+Santa Barbara Zoo is located at 800 Ninos Drive, just off Cabrillo Boulevard.
+On 30 acres overlooking East Beach, over 500 animals in 80 outstanding habitat areas; changing exhibits, programs and tours.
 Mini-train, gift shop, cafe and carousel.
-Admission fee. www.santabarbarazoo.org
+Admission fee. www.sbzoo.com

 Red Tile Walking Tour - Visit the city’s spectacular architectural landmarks with an easy self-guided tour walking tour throughout downtown.
 Download the self-guided Red Tile Walking Tour.
 Also view and request a copy of our Santa Barbara Car Free Map.